Dear Home-Ec 101,

 What can you do to reduce the impact of the bitter flavor of cabbage?

 You can use three tactics to reduce the perceived bitterness in your cabbage and other cruciferous vegetables:

 - Don’t omit salt.
-Salt reduces the perception of bitter and a small pinch of salt can do wonders for bitter greens.
+Salt reduces the perception of bitterness, and a small pinch of salt can do wonders for bitter greens.

-I hear some of you saying, but I have high blood pressure and I’m on a low salt diet.
-Then by all means, use the first two tactics.
-Just keep in mind that if you have a “Standard American Diet” the bulk of your sodium consumption probably comes from sources other than your own cooking.
+Some of you say, “but I have high blood pressure, and I’m on a low salt diet.”
+Then, by all means, use the first two tactics.
+Just keep in mind that if you have a “Standard American Diet,” the bulk of your sodium consumption probably comes from sources other than your own cooking.
 Processed foods contain insane amounts of sodium.
-Putting away the salt shaker, but chowing down on tv dinners isn’t what your doctor or nutritionist meant.
+Putting away the salt shaker but chowing down on tv dinners isn’t what your doctor or nutritionist meant.